crozone/relaysbc-programs/community/tetris/README.md

 0.0 2.0 4.0 6.0
 ```

-The piece is rendered into the `piece_stage` either vertically or horizontally, depending on whether the `piece_rotation` value is even or odd.
-If the second bit of the `piece_rotation` is set, the mirrored version of the piece is used.
+The piece is rendered into the `piece_stage` by the function `prep_piece`.
+It is rendered either vertically or horizontally, depending on whether the `piece_rotation` value is even or odd.
+If the second bit of the `piece_rotation` is set, the mirrored version of the piece is used by incrementing the piece template index by 1.
 The piece constant value is shifted into the top of the piece stage.
-The entire piece stage is then shifted downwards in a loop to move the piece into its `piece_y` coordinate.
+Finally, the entire piece stage is shifted downwards in a loop to move the piece into the correct `piece_y` position.

 Moving the piece left and right is accomplished by simply adjusting the `piece_x` value.
 The subroutine that relates the `piece_stage` to the gameboard uses pointer arithmetic to take `piece_x` into account when comparing the gameboard to the `piece_stage`.

 #### Applying the piece stage to the gameboard

-A single subroutine `stamp_piece` is responsible for all operations that involve relating the piece stage to the gameboard.
-It operates in three modes, chosen by setting the value of `stamp_piece_op`:
+A single subroutine `stamp_piece` is responsible for all operations involving relating the piece stage to the gameboard.
+A single function is used for three separate operations to save on instructions, since most of the code is simply pointer arithmatic and doing indirect loads and stores of the piece stage and gameboard.
+The code that relates the two then only needs to operate on the loaded values.

+`stamp_piece` operates in three modes, chosen by setting the value of `stamp_piece_op` to an inner subroutine address:

-##### Merge (`#stamp_piece_merge_op`)
+##### Gameboard Merge (`stamp_piece_op = #stamp_piece_merge_op`)

-The piece stage is added to the gameboard.
-Any bits set in the piece stage will be set (`addto`) in the gameboard, effectively "stamping" the piece down onto the board.
+The piece stage is stamped to the gameboard.
+Any bits set in the piece stage will be added (`addto`) to the gameboard, effectively "stamping" the piece down onto the gameboard.

+In order to save an instruction, the gameboard is not cleared (`bicto`) before the add is performed.
+This requires that the gameboard has the piece destination bits pre-cleared, in order to not trigger a carry in the add (which would cause an incorrect result).
+This is fine, since the gameboard is always pre-cleared before performing this operation.

-##### Clear (`#stamp_piece_clear_op`)
+##### Clear (`stamp_piece_op = #stamp_piece_clear_op`)

-The piece stage is cleared from the gameboard.
-Any bits set in the piece stage are cleared (`bicto`) the gameboard, effectively "clearing" the piece from the board.
+The piece stage is bitcleared from the gameboard.
+Any bits set in the piece stage are cleared (`bicto`) from the gameboard, effectively erasing the piece from the board.

-##### Collision detect (`#stamp_piece_coll_op`)
+##### Collision detect (`stamp_piece_op = #stamp_piece_coll_op`)

 The piece stage is compared with the gameboard for any overlapping bits.
-If any bits are present in both the gameboard and the piece stage (`andto` result > 0), `tmp` is set to a non-zero value.
+If any bits are present in both the gameboard and the piece stage (`andto` result > 0), `tmp` is set to a non-zero value, indicating a collision has occured.

+#### Gameboard scanout

+The game renders the 10x16 gameboard using ASCII characters on the serial console using `outc`.
+The gameboard is rendered using '~' characters for empty cells, and '#' characters for filled cells.
+CR+LF (`\r\n`) is used for newlines.

+The gameboard is scanned out from top to bottom, left to right.
+Even though this is difficult due to the bottom-to-top layout of the gameboard, it allows the least amount of characters to be output to the terminal by only requiring the newline character to change lines.
+It avoids any special ANSII terminal cursor movement commands, which saves a large number of `outc` instructions.

+Scanout is accomplished using the following steps:

+1. The current piece stage is "stamped" to the gameboard using `stamp_piece` with `stamp_piece_op = #stamp_piece_merge_op`.
+2. The gameboard is rendered by the function `render_board`, using three nested loops to shift a sliding bitmask with a single bit set which represents the current row cell being rendered.
+The bitmask is ANDed with each gameboard column.
+When the bitmask and the current gameboard column AND > 0, the current cell is set.
+Then, the bitmask is shifted to move down to the next row.
+3. If the last move was a collision, the `stamp_flag` variable is set.
+Rendering ends and the piece is left on the gameboard.
+4. If the last move did not result in a downwards collision, `stamp_flag` is unset.
+The current piece is cleared back off the gameboard using `stamp_piece` with `stamp_piece_op = #stamp_piece_clear_op`.

+#### Game over

+If a collission occurs while spawning a new piece, the game will get stuck in an infinite loop of detecting a collision, trying to undo the piece state to the last known good state, re-rendering the piece top the old state, and then re-detecting the same collision because the undo state is the same as the piece spawn location.

+To guard against this, an `undo_retry_count` variable is set to -2 every time a piece is successfully positioned without a collision. `undo_retry_count` is then incremented every time the game performs an "undo".
+If the count reaches 0 (2 consecutive undo loops), `game_over` is triggered and the game ends.

 ### Custom instructions